r-darwish/alma/README.md

 # ALMA - Arch Linux Mobile Appliance

+**Note**: This project is no longer maintained, and some people have reported that it made their host system unbootable.
+Use at your own risk.

 Almost every live Linux distribution out there is meant for a specific purpose, whether it's data rescue, privacy, penetration testing or anything else.
 There are some more generic distributions but all of them are based on squashfs, meaning that changes don't persist reboots.